-The United States Coast Guard Academy is a military service academy located in New London, Conn., overlooking the Thames River.
-A practice observed at most U.S. service academies, Coast Guard students are referred to as cadets, indicating their position as military trainees.
+The United States Coast Guard Academy is a military service academy located in New London, Connecticut, overlooking the Thames River.
+Following a practice observed at most U.S. service academies, Coast Guard students are referred to as cadets, indicating their position as military trainees.
 Incoming cadets are required to participate in Swab Summer, a seven-week military training program.
-Student life is highly regimented at Coast Guard, with military training, study periods, and athletic activities all built in to the daily schedule.
-Coast Guard’s intercollegiate athletic teams compete primarily in NCAA Division III sports.
-Music groups such as the Glee Club, Gospel Choir, and NiteCaps Jazz Band are popular among students.
+Student life is highly regimented at the Coast Guard Academy, with military training, study periods and athletic activities all built into the daily schedule.
+The academy's intercollegiate athletic teams compete primarily in NCAA Division III sports.
+Music groups such as the Glee Club, Gospel Choir and NiteCaps Jazz Band are popular among students.

-Unlike the other service academies, admission to the Coast Guard Academy is based purely on merit—a congressional nomination is not required.
-Academics are divided into five departments: engineering, humanities, management, mathematics, and science.
-Coast Guard also offers unique courses through its Strategic Intelligence and Homeland Security department, such as Detection of Radioactive Materials and Polar Operations Homeland Security.
-After completing their third year, cadets spend the summer working aboard one of the Coast Guard’s cutters.
-The U.S. Coast Guard Cutter Eagle, a training ship docked at the Academy, was originally used by Nazi Germany and is one of the only commissioned sailing ships in U.S. government service.
+Unlike the other service academies, admission to the Coast Guard Academy is based purely on merit – a congressional nomination is not required.
+Academics are divided into five departments: engineering, humanities, management, mathematics and science.
+The academy also offers unique courses through its Strategic Intelligence Studies department, such as Intelligence and National Security Policy and U.S. Intelligence: Collections and Analysis.
+After completing their third year, cadets spend the summer working aboard one of the Coast Guard's cutters.
+The U.S. Coast Guard Cutter Eagle, a training ship docked at the academy, was originally used by Nazi Germany and is one of the only commissioned sailing ships in U.S. government service.